KontosPetros/Circuloos-integration/README.md

     }
 }
 ```

+You can utilize  [addDataOrionViaKong.sh](https://github.com/european-dynamics-rnd/circuloos-data-platform/blob/master/commands_URL/addDataOrionViaKong.sh) to send/POST data to the CIRCULOOS Data platform.

 #### 3.2.3 Reading historical data from the CIRCULOOS data platform

 Each component needs to read the historical (Mintaka) data from the platform.
 The id that you need to request is: ```urn:ngsi-ld:COMPONENT:writing-integration-test-1```.
 Save the response in a file called ```historical-data.json```

 Create a file named writing.json with the data to be sent to the data platform and place it on your corresponding folder under verification-phase-1 folder.
-Next generate a pull request from both reading.json, writing.json and historical-data.json files.
+Next generate a pull request from both reading.json, writing.json and historical-data.json files.Please use your ShortName as the name of your branch.

 See also under the folder verification-phase-1/example for an example.